Mistreaper/personalcfg/README.md

 To exit your i3 session, just run $mod+shift+e.
 This will log you out.
 Another way to do it is to open the application launcher and log out.

 There are many more, but you can google them yourself.
 Most of them are just how to position windows.
 To set a window 'floating', simply press $mod+shift+space.
 Press the same combination to toggle it back.
-Press $mod+leftclickdrag to move a window during floating mode.
+Press $mod+leftclickdrag to move a window during floating mode, and $mod+rightclickdrag to resize a window during floating mode.

+There's also a "resize mode" that you can toggle with $mod+r.
+Use your `j, k, l, ;` keys to resize windows and $mod+r to toggle it back to normal.

 You can switch workspaces with $mod+number, right?
 But, you can also put a window in a workspace.
 Press $mod+shift+numberofworkspace to move a window to that workspace.
 ## NOTE(S):